-Mitotic kinesins are essential to mitosis, and, unlike tubulin, appear to have no role in unrelated cellular functions.
-Cytokinetics believes that drugs that inhibit KSP, CENP-E and other mitotic kinesins may represent the next generation of anti-mitotic cancer drugs by arresting mitosis and cell proliferation without impacting unrelated, normal cellular functions, thereby avoiding many of the toxicities commonly experienced by patients treated with existing anti-mitotic drugs.
+Mitotic kinesins are essential to mitosis, and, unlike tubulin, are not present in non-dividing cells.
+Cytokinetics believes that drugs that inhibit CENP-E and other mitotic kinesins may represent the next generation of anti-mitotic cancer drugs by arresting mitosis and cell proliferation without impacting unrelated, normal cellular functions, thereby avoiding many of the toxicities commonly experienced by patients treated with existing anti-mitotic drugs.